oicr-gsi/req-system-docs/source/study-admins.rst

 Add a Downloadable File (PDF) to a Study Requisition
 ------------------------------------------------------------------------

-If a guidance document for a particular text field is requested by a user, a downloadable PDF may be associated with a text field, by uploading a PDF to the form template using the “upload” option, as seen below:
+If a guidance document for a particular text field is requested by a user, a downloadable PDF may be associated with a text field, by uploading a PDF to the form template using the “upload” option.

 Add Ability to Upload a File (PDF) to a Study Requisition
 ------------------------------------------------------------------------